-From 1st December the Friends & Family Test (FFT) becomes a contractual requirement for GP Practices.
-The BMA, NHS England & NHS Employers have come together and published useful leaflets & FAQs to help Practices implement the new scheme as smoothly as possible – but what are the key points to take away?
+The Friends & Family Test (FFT) is a contractual requirement for GP Practices.
+The BMA, NHS England & NHS Employers have come together and published useful leaflets & FAQs to help Practices implement the scheme as smoothly as possible – but what are the key points to take away?

 There are a small number of requirements that Practices must follow: